The Modern Revenue Methodology for Education Firms.

 • Pilot architected around accreditation evidence

-• Reference flywheel produced 6 sourced opportunities
+• One reference produced 6 sourced opportunities in the next fiscal year

 Case · 03